 The District sponsors a 401(k) Plan.
 The District's contributions under this Plan are at the Board's discretion and are based upon total compensation of each participant.
 Eligibility requires the employee to have performed services for the District for twelve months immediately preceding the plan year for which the contribution is made.
 Elective contributions are permitted by the Plan.
-District contributions to the Plan totaled \$37,741 for the year ended June 30, 2023.
+District contributions to the Plan for the years ending June 30, 2024 and June 30, 2023 were \$34,600 and \$37,741 respectively.